carolineSEL/AtomicObject-OthelloCodingChallenge/README.md

 # Othello Project (Atomic)
 ##  Overview
-This project presents an AI player for the board game Othello.
+This project presents a simulated Othello game between a bot and random player.
 The bot is designed to connect to an Othello game server, interpret the game state, and make strategic moves based on an evaluation strategy.

 ## Recommended Software
 * Node 8.12.0